-Michigan has a corporate income tax (CIT), but, as of 2012, no franchise or privilege tax generally applicable to businesses.
-Michigan’s tax rules for businesses recently changed.
-Currently, it is generally true that, unless your business is a traditional corporation (a C corporation), the business itself should not be subject to a state tax on income or net worth.
+Michigan has a corporate income tax (CIT), but no franchise or privilege tax generally applicable to businesses.
+Thus, for the most part, unless your business is a traditional corporation (a C corporation), your business itself will not be subject to a state tax on income or net worth.
 However, if income from your business passes through to you personally, that income will be subject to taxation on your personal state tax return.

 Let's briefly look at additional details for five of the most common forms of Michigan business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-Corporations.
-Michigan corporations now are subject to Michigan’s corporate income tax at a flat 6% rate.
+Michigan corporations are subject to Michigan's corporate income tax at a flat 6% rate.

 Example: For the latest tax year, your Michigan corporation had taxable income of $100,000.
 The corporation will owe Michigan corporate income tax in the amount of $6,000 (6% of $100,000).